open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 2. On Windows, when you run `vagrant up` from command prompt, you might get the following error :
 "The executable `curl` Vagrant is trying to run was not found in the `%PATH%` variable.
 This is an error.
 Please verify this software is installed and on the path."
 A simple solution is to add Cygwin bin folder to path variable or use Git Bash rather than command prompt to run `vagrant up`.
 For more information, visit [this GitHub issue](https://github.com/hashicorp/vagrant/issues/6788)

+3. On Ubuntu, you might get this error when you run `vagrant up`:

+   > Stderr: VBoxManage: error: The virtual machine 'ud381_default_1463617458900_49294' has terminated unexpectedly during startup with exit code 1 (0x1) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component MachineWrap, interface IMachine

+   This is caused when VirtualBox get a minor version Update. (i.e. 5.0.x -> 5.1.x or 5.1.x -> 5.2.x).
+There are some old unused modules, who are not compatible with the newer version, remain installed which causes the above problem and prevent VirtualBox from starting.
+A system restart also does not solve the problem.

+   To solve it first remove the unused packages using `sudo apt-get autoremove`.
+Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

-3. If you see "no_db_found" when trying to access <http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html>.
+4. If you see "no_db_found" when trying to access <http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html>.
 At this early stage, the simple solution would be using `vagrant destroy` to delete the current machine, then use `vagrant up` to rebuild it.

-4. If the command `vagrant up` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).
+5. If the command `vagrant up` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

 ## Next Steps